 The successful inclusion of patient generated health data (PGHD) incorporates the following characteristics; information is material to the patient’s experience of their own condition, meaningful to the provider, contextually relevant, consumable by the EHR in a familiar way and correctly attributed to the patient or designee.
 To facilitate efficient effective health information exchange that includes patient generated health data, existing standards should be reused, repurposed and harmonized.

-.

 Document Type Codes